fedefary/signer/README.md

 http://www.slf4j.org/docs.html

-If you want to enable the library's logs you have to configure the logging level DEBUG for the package ***com.ffsec***.
+If you want to enable the library's logs you have to configure the logging level DEBUG for the package ***com.ffsec***

 This is an example with Log4j: